-Hospitable Volos welcomes you like a proper host with tsipouro (schnapps-like firewater) and meze!
-Travellers on their way to Pelion, students, mariners sailing the Aegean, or men and women on business, everyone stops here for the tsipouradika.
-You’ll find them in every corner of the city, picturesque and authentic.
+Hospitable Volos welcomes you like a proper host with schnapps-like tsipouro and meze!
+Travellers on their way to Pelion, students, mariners sailing the Aegean, men and women on business… everyone in the vicinity stops here to visit a tsipouradiko.
+You’ll find them in every corner of the city, especially the waterfront.

 At lunchtime, they fill up with people and you too can take part in the local ritual.
-Spetsofai (sausages with peppers), wild artichokes, cuttlefish with wild fennel; more than 40 traditional mini dishes make their way onto your table, accompanied by the local drink, which is served in individual 25ml bottles.
+Spetsofai (sausages with peppers), wild artichokes, cuttlefish with wild fennel… there are more than 40 traditional mini dishes that could make their way onto your table, accompanied by the local drink, which is served in individual 25ml bottles.
 It is a culinary institution that dates back to the 1930s.

 On the cobblestone streets of Ermou, Kontaratou and Ogl, and at Agios Nikolaos Square, Volos is buzzing with life, day and night.
 Coffee, cocktails, food, loud and live music – all will get you into the rhythm.